On the classification of certain 1-connected 7-manifolds and related problems: Examples: -bundles over

-\begin{proof} \begin{enumerate} \item Easy calculation shows that $p_1(M_{k,0})=(4k+3)x^2$, $p_1(M'_{k,0})=(4k+4)x^2$, and Novikov proved that rational Pontryagin classes are homeomorphism invariants \cite{Nov65}. \item The only if part follows from a theorem of Hirzebruch \cite[Theorem 4.5]{Hir95}, which says that the first Pontryagin class modulo torsion is a homotopy invariant mod $24$.
+\begin{proof} \begin{enumerate} \item Easy calculation shows that $p_1(M_{k,0})=(4k+3)x^2$ and $p_1(M'_{k,0})=(4k+4)x^2$.
+Since Novikov proved that rational Pontryagin classes are homeomorphism invariants \cite{Nov65}, the first statement follows. \item The only if part follows from a theorem of Hirzebruch \cite[Theorem 4.5]{Hir95}, which states that the first Pontryagin class modulo torsion is a homotopy invariant mod $24$.

 The if part is due to the following stronger proposition (Proposition \ref{thm:9}). \end{enumerate} \end{proof}

 \begin{prop} The $S^3$-bundle $M_{k,0}\to \mathbb{C}P^2$ is fiber homotopy equivalent to $M_{k',0}\to \mathbb{C}P^2$ if $k\equiv k' \mod 6$.
 The statement also holds for $M_{k,0}'\to \mathbb{C}P^2$. \end{prop}